SuperCarryDFY/Blog/content/page/about/index.md

 Fortunately, I am doing internship jobs at Milab, Westlake University simultaneously.

-At present, my concerned field is Few-Shot Learning and Segmentation.
+At present, my research field is Few-Shot Learning and Segmentation.

 I built this website mainly because I needed the motivation to write down the key point of the paper I had read.
 If I have any ideas later, I will post them here.